sharepointoscar/devopsoscar.github.io/_posts/2020-01-22-Interpolate-Vault-Secrets-Helm.md

 # MongoDB Configuration
 cars-rest-api-db:
-  ## Whether to deploy a mongodb server to satisfy the applications database requirements.
+  ## Whether to deploy a mongodb server to satisfy the application database requirements.
   ## To use an external database set this to false and configure the externaldb parameters
   enabled: true